 - Students must maintain registration of minimum of 9 credits per term to be considered as a full-time student at UBC.

-- If you are living on campus or considering working with a valid Study Permit, you must maintain your full-time student status.
+- If you are living in one of the student residences or considering working with a valid Study Permit, you must maintain your full-time student status.

 - There is a credit limit for both full year (30 credits/year) and single-term students (18 credits/term).